-“I’m not really an antiques person; I’m a junk person.”
+“I’m not really an antiques person; I’m a junk person.” -Karyl Sisson

 Born in Brooklyn, Sisson earned a B.S. from NYU and worked for eight years in commercial art.
-Sisson relocated to Los Angeles in 1972 and received her MFA in 1985 from UCLA.
-She has exhibited regularly, both nationally and internationally, with work represented in many collections including The Smithsonian National Museum of Art in Washington, D.C., The Museum of Arts and Design in New York, NY, and the Fine Arts Museums of San Francisco.
-Her work appears in numerous publications relating to contemporary basketry, fiber, and found object art.
+She relocated to Los Angeles in 1972 and received her MFA in 1985 from UCLA.
+She exhibits both nationally and internationally, and her work has been represented in many collections including the Smithsonian National Museum of Art in Washington, D.C.; the Museum of Arts and Design in New York; and the Fine Arts Museums of San Francisco.
+Her work also appears in numerous publications relating to contemporary basketry, fiber, and found object art.

 Sisson is interested in the transformation of familiar objects through the building of form and the provocative qualities of the tactile surfaces.
 She chooses the constituent mass-produced ingredients that resonate emotionally for her.

 She lives and works in Los Angeles, California.